 Another Burning Man cycle has passed and a community continues to steadily grow.
-An always impressive aerial photo captures Black Rock City’s capacity as we see the curve of thousands of participants camped in the fire art event we call Burning Man.
-Now in its twenty-sixth year, we see a lifestyle and ethos that is starting to span a generation with traditions and legends cementing into our history books as populations grow each year.
+An aways impressive aerial photo captures Black Rock City’s capacity as we see the curve of thousands of participants camped in the fire art event we call Burning Man.
+Now in its twenty-sixth year, we see a lifestyle and ethos that is now starting to span a generation with traditions and legends cementing into our history books as populations grow each year.
 And as the population grows, so does the city itself.

 It took years of work to refine the working strata, infrastructure and resources of our department, and we find ourselves reaping the benefits with ever more productive seasons.